EPFL-TOP/lightsheet-live-tracking-tool/README.md

 ```

 ## Local GPU
-To run the on a local GPU using the detection feature, the detector model weights must be placed at:
+To run on a local GPU using the detection feature, the detector model weights must be placed at:

 ```bash
 weights/*.pth